 If you’re at the Charleston Harbour at Battery Beach, check out The Battery, a landmark promenade and defensive seawall on shores of the Charleston peninsula.

-Climate in Charleston
+Weather in Charleston

 You can look forward to short, mild winters and long, hot, and humid summers in Charleston.
 Although rainfall is common throughout the year, summer is the rainiest season.
 Nearly half of the city’s annual precipitation falls between June and September, but don’t worry–these thundershowers often don’t last long.